 Political Instability Task Force Worldwide Atrocities Dataset

 For the past few years we have been collecting the data set described below for the U.S. government-sponsored Political Instability Task Force.
 The current version is in three files: first two cover January 1995 to December 2012 (7,775 events) and January 2013 to December 2015 (4000 events).
-The file with the current data covers January 2016 to the most recent collected data, which is usually posted prior to the 15th of the month following the end of the data.
+The most recent file covers January 2016 to the most recent collected data, which is usually posted around the 15th of the month following the end of the data.

 These data were coded using conventional human coding rather than automated methods, although we do employ a couple of customized filter programs to reduce the number of stories we need to look through.
 For the past four years we have been using external NGO sources for data on civilian casualties in Syria.
 The codebook contains extensive detail on the contents of the various data fields and points of ambiguity.